egormob/nlping/README.md

    attach the relevant log files in the description.
 4. Before pushing, ensure there are no stray HTTrack folders (`hts-cache/`) or macOS metadata files (`.DS_Store`).
 They are not needed in git.

+## Vibe check readiness criteria

+Automation is considered green when the following conditions are met:

+- **Visual:** every assertion defined in `check.manifest.json` passes.
+- **Links:** Linkinator reports zero broken links.
+- **Perf:** when the optional Lighthouse run is enabled, the performance score stays at or above 80/100 (adjustable per project needs).